See the Story Index for Wael Abdelgawad’s other stories.

 “I want to hire you,” he said without preamble.
 “Routine surveillance case.
 I want someone located.
 That’s five thousand dollars.
 You’ll get another five when the job is done.”

 “Okaaaay,” I said slowly.
-As much as the words five thousand dollars made my heart beat faster, a stranger offering me a large sum of cash elicited immediate suspicion.
+As much as the words five thousand dollars made my heart race, a stranger offering me a large sum of cash elicited immediate suspicion.
 “And your name is?”

 “Anadale Peterson.
 I’m head of security at Chukchansi Gold.
 I’m sure you’ve heard of it.”

 Anadale?
 Was that really a name?
-It sounded made up.
-Wasn’t that the name of a Star Wars character?
+It sounded made up, like a cross between a Star Wars character and a cartoon chipmunk.

 Hefting the envelope, I opened it and studied the crisp bills inside, riffling them with my thumb.
 Five thousand dollars.
 SubhanAllah.
+Glory to God.
 It wasn’t the first time I’d held that much money in my hand, but the thrill never got old.

 I imagined finally getting out from under the mountain of debt that felt like chains dragging me down.
-I could pay my child support, buy a new computer – the current one crashed more often than a bumper car – and buy gifts for my wife Safaa and daughter Hajar for the upcoming Eid al-Adha.
+I could pay pay my child support, buy a new computer – the current one crashed more often than a bumper car – and buy gifts for my wife Safaa and daughter Hajar for the upcoming Eid al-Adha festival.

 Hajar was three years old, almost four.
 She liked small things – tiny dolls, rings, lockets, things like that.
 I would love to buy her a silver ring, or maybe a miniature train set.

-With this much money… I actually licked my lips as I imagined buying myself a large fish burrito from the Mexican food truck that parked out front at lunchtime.
+With this much money… I actually licked my lips as I imagined buying a large fish burrito from the Mexican food truck that parked out front at lunchtime.
 Best of all, I could buy food for Safaa and Hajar.
 Not that they were hungry.
-Safaa’s nursing job paid well enough.
-But I could surprise her with an Alaskan salmon, or several pounds of halal lamb.
+Safaa’s teaching job paid a living wage, but it was an Islamic school.
+Teaching itself is not a lucrative profession, and Islamic schools tend to be at the bottom of the wage scale.
+So Safaa had to watch her spending.
+I could surprise her with an Alaskan salmon, or several pounds of halal lamb.
 Maybe she’d even let me take her and Hajar out to dinner at Chevy’s or Red Lobster.

 Just as quickly as this mental train began to roll, it derailed.
 My heart sank as I realized that I was going to have to turn this money down.

 I was the first to admit that I was no great shakes as a Muslim.
-At one time I knew ten ajzaa’ by heart – a third of the Quran.
-Now I remembered half of Juz ‘Amma – maybe.
-I performed most of my daily prayers, though I sometimes missed one.
-I fasted in Ramadan, but rarely prayed taraweeh.
-Now and then I prayed sunnah, but not regularly.
-Outside of Jum’ah and Ramadan, I rarely visited the masjid.
+At one time I knew ten ajzaa’ by heart – a third of the Quran – and now I remembered half of Juz ‘Amma – maybe.
+I performed my daily prayers, though I sometimes missed one.
+I fasted in Ramadan, but rarely prayed the long taraweeh prayers.
+Now and then I prayed the extra sunnah cycles, but not regularly.
+Outside of Fridays and Ramadan, I rarely visited the masjid.

 In spite of my torpid faith, there were a few rules I didn’t break.
 Alcohol and pork were verboten.
 I didn’t deal with interest if I could possibly avoid it.
 And I didn’t gamble.